se-edu/se-book/gitAndGithub/commit/text.md

 {{ show_git_tabs('_1') }}

 **3. Stage the changes to commit**: Although Git has detected the file in the working directory, it will not do anything with the file unless you tell it to.
 Suppose you want to commit the current changes to the file.
-First, you should _stage_ the file.
+First, you should _stage_ the file, which is how you tell Git which changes you want to include in the next commit.

 {{ show_git_tabs('_2') }}